 Is training four days a week too much for beginners?

 For most beginners who sleep enough and eat well, four weekly gym trips is totally doable.
 If you’re really tired or sore, it’s smart to add a rest day when needed.
+If you’re unsure how many days you personally should train, this how many days should beginners work out guide can help you decide based on recovery and consistency.

 Can I build muscle with this four-day routine?